dvirtz/modern-cpp/03_initialization/initialization.md

 ### `std::initializer_list<T>`

 - A lightweight proxy object that provides access to an array of objects of type const T.
-- Custructed automatically by the compiler when
+- Constructed automatically by the compiler when
   - calling a constructor/function accepting `std::initializer_list`
   - binding a `braced-init-list` to auto